 Dehydration is a serious condition that can lead to death if left untreated.
 While the initial feelings of thirst may subside, the absence of water and fluids in the body can have severe consequences.
 Without proper hydration, the body’s vital functions are compromised, and the timeline for survival can vary from a few days to several weeks, depending on individual circumstances.

-It is not allways practical to carry around a lot of water with you, but if you want to stay hydrated my personal recommendation is to get a water filter bottle Click here to check price on Amazon.com
+It is not always practical to carry around a lot of water with you, but if you want to stay hydrated my personal recommendation is to get a water filter bottle Click here to check it out on Amazon.com

 There are many life-threatening situations during any kind of SHTF event, but the one which most people will face is dying from dehydration.
 For those who do not know what the term dehydration means, it is the term used by people to describe someone or something which needs water to survive and doesn’t have the ability to find water, which eventually will lead to death due to lack of water aka dehydration.